xoors/design-guide/README.md

 ### Client Apps

 *Client Apps* consists of user interface (UI) and experience (UX) logics, these are executed at the client devices or browsers.
 To achieve highest code coverage, faster time to market, and cost efficiency, the 'Responsive Web Design' and 'Single Page Design' will be an ideal technology solution.
-There are cases (especially for developing games application), native mobile app development is recommended.
+There are cases (especially for developing games application with intensive graphics processing), native app development is recommended.

 To achieve high performance web application and mobile hybrid app solution, there are some best practices to be followed (refer to [Performance Best Practices](#performance-best-practices)).